Rhea letter: First Seminole War

 Beginning in December 1818, Jackson's communications team began suggesting that perhaps it was "Monroe's failure to answer his January letter" that was at fault, and from "the General may have inferred sanction of his proposal," but historian Richard Sternberg deems this argument "as unsound as it was improper."
 That the feeble excuse of "misunderstanding" was untenable was also the holding of the Monroe administration, which "parsed the orders to show that his reading of them made no sense.
 How could Jackson argue, Monroe asked Calhoun in exasperation, that Gaines's orders did not apply to him?
 If that had been so, Jackson had not possessed authority even to invade Florida.
 Calhoun's December 26 orders had only told Jackson to repair to the border and, if necessary, request militia reinforcement."
 Meanwhile, as Monroe and the cabinet met daily to manage the crisis, "Calhoun remained intractable about the event itself, especially its author.
 He argued that Jackson had set a dangerous precedent by disobeying orders, particularly by making war on his own authority, and he must be publicly reprimanded."
-Calhoun was consistent in this, and others may have agreed with him, but publicly holding Jackson to account and charging him with making war illegally and on his own authority diminished both the authority of Madison's government and eroded the advantage he had won for American negotiators in the ongoing talks for what became the Adams–Onís Treaty.
+Calhoun was consistent in this, and others may have agreed with him, but publicly holding Jackson to account and charging him with making war illegally and on his own authority diminished both the authority of Monroe's government and eroded the advantage he had won for American negotiators in the ongoing talks for what became the Adams–Onís Treaty.